liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/mongodb.md

 ## Database connection

 ### Configure connection
 1. Ensure your MongoDB database is configured.
-See <a href="https://www.mongodb.com/docs/manual/installation/">Install MongoDB</a> for more information.
+See [Install MongoDB](https://www.mongodb.com/docs/manual/installation/) for more information.

-1. Specify the database URL in the <code><a href="https://docs.liquibase.com/concepts/connections/creating-config-properties.html"><span class="mc-variable General.liquiPropFile variable">liquibase.properties</span></a></code> file (defaults file), along with other properties you want to set a default value for.
+1. Specify the database URL in the [`liquibase.properties`](https://docs.liquibase.com/concepts/connections/creating-config-properties.html) file (defaults file), along with other properties you want to set a default value for.
 Liquibase does not parse the URL.
 You can  either specify the full database connection string or specify the URL using your database's standard JDBC format:

     ```
-    url: mongodb://hostname:27017/myDatabase
+    url: mongodb://<hostname>:27017/<database_name>
     ```

     !!! note
-        If you are unsure about how to configure the `url` property, refer to <a href="https://docs.mongodb.com/manual/reference/connection-string/">Connection String URI Format</a>.
+        If you are unsure about how to configure the `url` property, refer to the [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/).

 1. (optional) Enable Liquibase Pro capabilities